 Walters holds a bachelor’s degree in economics and graduated cum laude from Washington and Lee University in Lexington, Virginia.
 He served on the W&L Foundation Board, and was former Board member and President, Youth Tennis Advantage.
 Buz and his wife Marianne live in Atherton, California.

-Lauren Webster is a Vice President of DBO Partners.
+Lauren Webster is a Principal of DBO Partners.
 She has provided strategic advisory and M&A services to enterprise technology, aerospace and defense, and security companies, as well as to investors in these markets.
 Most recently, Ms. Webster served in operating roles at multiple cybersecurity companies – as VP of Product at RedOwl Analytics, a behavioral analytics solutions for security and compliance, and then as Senior Director of Product at Forcepoint, following the sale of RedOwl to Forcepoint.
 At Forcepoint, Ms. Webster led the integration of security analytics into the Forcepoint product portfolio, launching a new Dynamic Data Protection solution for risk-adaptive data loss protection.

 Prior to Ms. Webster’s operational experience, she was a Senior Director at Chertoff Capital, the investment banking subsidiary of Washington, DC-based Chertoff Group.
 There, she provided M&A advisory services totaling over $3bn in transaction values.
 Ms. Webster managed multiple PE-backed exits for cybersecurity companies, including the sale of Entrust to Datacard and Tripwire to Belden, and she provided extensive advisory services to leading PE acquirers of technology and government services business, including Apax Partners, Arlington Capital Partners, Behrman Capital, and LLR Partners.
 While at Chertoff Group, Ms. Webster also advised on the growth and product strategies for early stage companies through large cap technology, government services, and aerospace and defense leaders.